luhuimao/morgan/book/src/cluster.md

-# A Solana Cluster
+# A Morgan Cluster

-A Solana cluster is a set of fullnodes working together to serve client transactions and maintain the integrity of the ledger.
+A Morgan cluster is a set of fullnodes working together to serve client transactions and maintain the integrity of the ledger.
 Many clusters may coexist.
 When two clusters share a common genesis block, they attempt to converge.
 Otherwise, they simply ignore the existence of the other.